 2. Oranges

-Oranges, and other citrus fruits, are very acidic.
+Oranges and other citrus fruits are very acidic.
 This acid can cause gastrointestinal upset, cause an overproduction of stomach acid and bile, and can lead to vomiting and diarrhea.
 At best, it will lead to stomach pain.
 At worst, it could become very serious.

 3. Raisins

 Raisins are dried grapes.
 The drying process does not reduce or eliminate the toxicity of the fruit, and raisins are considered just as dangerous for hedgehogs as undried grapes, potentially even more so because of the higher concentration of sugars and toxic ingredients.
-You should avoid feeding these and ensure that your hedgehog doesn’t have the opportunity to steal them from you.
+You should avoid feeding these and ensure your hedgehog doesn’t have the opportunity to steal them from you.

 Can Hedgehogs Eat Blueberries?

-Blueberries are not only non-toxic but they are sweet, filled with antioxidants, and tend to be a popular treat.
+Blueberries are not only non-toxic, but they are sweet, filled with antioxidants, and tend to be a popular treat.
 Remove the skin, cut the blueberry up, and feed around half a blueberry every other day.
 Other fruits you can offer include apples, pears, and bananas, but you should avoid feeding grapes and raisins, while the highly acidic content of citrus fruits means that they could cause stomach upsets and should also be avoided.